instancio/instancio/website/docs/getting-started.md

 | `instancio-guava`       | `org.instancio.guava`       | Support for Google Guava           |

-!!! warning "The `org.instancio:instancio` artifact on Maven central is an older dependency that should no longer be used."
+!!! danger "The `org.instancio:instancio` artifact on Maven central is an older dependency that should no longer be used."

 ### **`instancio-junit`**